pavelhrolovich/publicrepo/ubnt-web-service/README.md

 ### Deploy to tomcat
 - package server: mvn clean package -Ptomcat
-- I recommend to have at least 512m available
 - deploy WAR application to tomcat instance, force application to start

 ## How to test the service